JOIN THE AfA NETWORK

 HOW TO JOIN

-Organisations must keep their details updated both in the internal database below and the public listing.
+Organisations must keep their details up to date in both the internal database (below) and the public listing.

-If we receive a bounce back the email address will be deleted from our network, if that email address is the only contact for that organisation the organisation will be deleted from our network and the public directory if listed.
+If we are unable to contact you following an email bounce back, the email address will be deleted from our network.
+If that email address is the only contact for your organisation, the organisation will be deleted from our network and from the public directory if listed.

-Our network is supportive, positive and helpful and expect our organisations to be the same.
+Our network is supportive, positive and helpful, and we expect our network members to behave accordingly.
 Abuse will not be tolerated.

 Please introduce us and share our work.
 It is a free network and we need more organisations to become a united voice for the animals of Asia.
 Please share this link: https://www.asiaforanimals.com/join-afa